voxpupuli/puppet-graylog_api/REFERENCE.md

 ### graylog_api::input::beats

-'Beats (deprecated)'.
+This is the Beats input from Graylog 2.x, still available in Graylog 3.x as 'Beats (deprecated)'.
 For the new Beats input introduced in Graylog 3.0, see graylog_api::input::beats2

-* **Note** This is the Beats input from Graylog 2.x, still available in Graylog 3.x as

 #### Parameters